Just Stop Oil: Other protests

 On 9 and 10 October, protesters sprayed paint on the Queen's Building at Bristol University, The Forum at Exeter University and the Radcliffe Camera at the University of Oxford to highlight links between universities and fossil fuel groups.

 On 15 October, three protesters disrupted a Tekken 7 tournament at EGX London by smearing and spraying orange paint on the competitors' computer monitors and the overhead display, demanding "that the UK government immediately cease all new licencing for coal, oil, and gas".
 The protesters were later removed by security and arrested by the police for criminal damage.

 On 18 October, co-founders Roger Hallam and Indigo Rumbelow were arrested.

 On 25 October, three protesters were arrested on suspicion of criminal damage after spraying the Wellington Arch with orange paint.

 On 26 October, consultant gastroenterologist Will Stableforth and physiotherapist Steve Fay were arrested and taken into custody after spraying a reproduction Titanosaur skeleton orange at London's Natural History Museum.

-On 30 October, 62 protesters were arrested after holding a demonstration near Parliament Square in Westminster.
+On 30 October 62 protesters were arrested after holding a demonstration near Parliament Square in Westminster.

 On 8 November, at least 40 protesters were arrested for disrupting traffic on Waterloo Bridge in Waterloo, London.
 The protest also garnered additional attention due to a claim from the Metropolitan Police that the protesters had blocked an ambulance flashing blue lights.
 Just Stop Oil accused the police of blaming the blockage on the organisation, claiming that the police officers were the ones blocking the ambulance.
 After the Waterloo Bridge demonstration was dispersed, five protesters from the group moved to The Strand and were arrested afterwards.

 2024

+In January 2024, the group announced the creation of a central coordinating group called Umbrella.
+The four groups under 'Umbrella' included Just Stop Oil, Assemble, Robin Hood, and Youth Demand.
+Many of the former members of the student wing of Just Stop Oil left to found Youth Demand.

 On 22 February, Labour and Co-operative Party politician Stella Creasy wrote an opinion piece in The Guardian in response to Just Stop Oil co-founder Sarah Lunnon's opinion piece in The Guardian justifying picketing at the homes of Labour Party Members of Parliament (MPs) in an effort to convince Labour MPs to end Tory oil and gas policies.
 Creasy warned that Just Stop Oil's intimidation tactics will normalise violence and harassment towards politicians and undermine democracy.

 On 27 March, Just Stop Oil posted a video on Twitter showing protester Phoebe Plummer breaking her bail by delivering a letter to what the organisation claimed was the house of Labour Party politician Wes Streeting.
 Streeting replied directly to the video stating that the home that Plummer visited and delivered the letter to was not his house.